srimanbadhri/Python-Lesson/_episodes/02-starting-with-data.md

 > ## Challenge - DataFrames
 >
-> Using our DataFrame surveys_df, try out the **attributes** & **methods** below to see what they return.
+> Using our DataFrame births_df, try out the **attributes** & **methods** below to see what they return.
-> 1. surveys_df.columns
+> 1. births_df.columns
-> 2. surveys_df.shape Take note of the output of shape - what format does it return the shape of the DataFrame in?
+> 2. births_df.shape Take note of the output of shape - what format does it return the shape of the DataFrame in?
 HINT: [More on tuples, here](https://docs.python.org/3/tutorial/datastructures.html#tuples-and-sequences).
-> 3. surveys_df.head() Also, what does surveys_df.head(15) do?
+> 3. births_df.head() Also, what does births_df.head(15) do?
-> 4. surveys_df.tail()
+> 4. births_df.tail()
 >
 >
 > > ## Solution
 > >
-> > 1. surveys_df.columns provides the names of the columns in the DataFrame.
+> > 1. births_df.columns provides the names of the columns in the DataFrame.
-> > 2. surveys_df.shape provides the dimensions of the DataFrame as a tuple in (r,c) format, where r is the number of rows and c the number of columns.
+> > 2. births_df.shape provides the dimensions of the DataFrame as a tuple in (r,c) format, where r is the number of rows and c the number of columns.
-> > 3. surveys_df.head() returns the first 5 lines of the DataFrame,  annotated with column and row labels.
-Adding an integer as an argument to the functionspecifies the number of lines to display from the top of the DataFrame, e.g. surveys_df.head(15) will return the first 15 lines.
+> > 3. births_df.head() returns the first 5 lines of the DataFrame,  annotated with column and row labels.
+Adding an integer as an argument to the functionspecifies the number of lines to display from the top of the DataFrame, e.g. births_df.head(15) will return the first 15 lines.
-> > 4. surveys_df.tail() will display the last 5 lines,
+> > 4. births_df.tail() will display the last 5 lines,
    and behaves similarly to the head() method.
 > >
 > {: .solution}